HermanL02/WarwickUniversity-Notes/202309/Lab 3 Backup.md

 Alice's account automatically sent the request: (When refresh, the button automatically changed from "Add Friend" to "Remove Friend")
 ![[Pasted image 20231120125238.png|650]]
 ## Questions
 1. Question 1: Explain the purpose of (1) and (2), why are they needed?
-T
+Answer: The website contains countermeasures regarding the CSRF attack.
+The token and the timestamp are used